Introduction

 The nucleus of this site is the individual profiles of each person I have been able to find that was in air force service during the war.
 The profiles can be accessed though the alphabetical index.

-Henning Valentiner is one of few Danish naval pilots in the Royal Navy during the Second World War.
+Alfred Greve Frandsen is one of a few Danish pilots to be awarded the DFC during the Second World War.
+Even though little is known about this pilot.